 Each year, AFI AWARDS honors 10 outstanding films and 10 outstanding television programs deemed culturally and artistically representative of the year's most significant achievements in the art of the moving image.

 America's cultural legacy resonates around the world through movies and television.
 When placed in an historical context, these stories archive a complex, rich, visual record of our modern civilization.

-For additional information about AFI Awards, contact Amy Campbell at 323.856.7676 or acampbell@AFI.com.
+For additional information about AFI AWARDS, contact Josh Kushins at jkushins@AFI.com.